guregu/intertube/README.md

 Note that none of this code was intended to be seen by anyone else, so it's rough, but I hope it is useful to someone.
 I was inspired to open source it by the recent Apollo debacle.

+#### Stripe Update

+I heard back from a Stripe employee and it turns out this service _is_ OK to host! inter.tube won't die, but it will remain open source.

 ### Architecture

 This uses Backblaze B2 to host files.
 It uses Cloudflare Workers to access B2 so that bandwidth is free.